 Brief Introduction to the Governance of Wellington College China Schools

-Each college’s SAC is supported by three sub-committees, which are the forums for more detailed discussions on focused topics.
+Each college’s SAB is supported by three sub-committees, which are the forums for more detailed discussions on focused topics.
 This is also where external advisors are invited to attend for support where needed (for example, facilities management experts).
-The three sub-committees are: Academic, Facilities and Services, and Finance.

-The 3 sub committees meet prior to each of the SAC meetings.
-Educational needs of the college always come first.
-The recommendations and meeting minutes of the three sub-committee meetings are then submitted to the SAC meetings.
+The 3 sub committees meet prior to each of the SAB meetings, in the order listed above.
+Educational needs of the college always come first: the priorities for educational development are determined in the academic sub-com which is followed by the facilities and services sub-com where provision to meet the educational outcomes is decided, before finally feeding into the finance and HR sub-com to inform and plan the budget.
+The recommendations and meeting minutes of the three sub-committee meetings are then submitted to the SAB meetings.

 The college budgeting process and timeline is designed to support each college’s strategic planning and fits into the SAB meeting cycles.
 All Wellington College China schools and colleges are not-for-profit organisations.
 Financial management is driven by educational quality.
 Thus, any surpluses generated are invested back into the schools and colleges and education research.

 Wellington College China governance undergoes an annual evaluation process to examine the effectiveness of its strategic leadership.
 This is done through self-assessment by all governors, collecting feedback from school leaders, as well as working with external consultants to compare ourselves with the most effective school governance worldwide.
 The Board works with an experienced UK school governance specialist who supported the development of the current structure and provides ongoing training and support to all the governors.
 This continuous self-improvement process helps to keep the board professional and adaptable to each school’s, and the group’s, growing needs.